OK, so here it is! Our FREE monthly budget spreadsheet is here!

 This budget spreadsheet in MS Excel is everything you need to get started with your first month of budgeting.
 This spreadsheet shows you everything you need to know at a glance to see whether you are killing the budgeting game or need to step it up!

-- Budgeting vs. actual dollar values to see how far from your target you were
+- Budgeting vs. actual dollar values to see how far from your $ target you are

 - Money leftover from each monthly budgeted expense